czara804/Terminal-Assessment/README.md

 ![mountains](README_images/mountains.png)

-**User Interaction and Experience**
+###User Interaction and Experience
-The terminal application opens with a brief introduction:
+The terminal application opens with a brief introduction containing the user's name, previously entered in the command line.

 ![introduction](README_images/introduction.png)